PHLT 101: Essentials of Public Health

 PHLT 315: Violence Prevention and Control

-Students review theories of violence causation and epidemiologic patterns of violence in urban settings, both in the United States and globally.
-An ecological framework is used to guide critical thinking about risk and protective factors regarding violence prevention and control.
+Students review theories of violence causation and epidemiologic patterns of violence in urban settings.
+An ecological framework is used to guide critical thinking about risk and protective factors regarding violence.
 Students explore secondary data sources important to public health practitioners working in the area of violence prevention and control.
 Programs aimed at preventing violence and injury in urban settings will be examined and critically evaluated.

 PHLT 319: Epidemiology for Health Educators

 This course introduces basic concepts of epidemiology and biostatistics applied to public health problems.
-The principles and methods of epidemiologic investigation, summaries and displays of data, and the use of statistical approaches for describing the health of populations, both in the United States and globally, are emphasized.
+The principles and methods of epidemiologic investigation, summaries and displays of data, and the use of statistical approaches for describing the health of populations are emphasized.
 Various epidemiologic designs for investigating associations between risk factors and disease outcomes are also introduced.
 The importance of ethics in epidemiologic research underpins the course.

 PHLT 350: Health Education: Principles and Practice